tuning the Hollow

 A player with an aggressive approach and tight cheeks and lips will tend to play slightly sharp, as where a player with a relaxed approach will tend to play slightly flat.

 Then there is wether you play front on, or to the side.
-All our instruments have been tuned playing front on style.
+All instruments have been tuned playing front on style.

 The air temperature inside the bore, rather than the instrument itself, is the critical factor here.